lynnlangit/learning-cloud/GCP/README.md

 # GCP Resources

 I have created a number of courses for GCP.
 Many are on Linked In Learning with associated Repos on GitHub.
-A couple are fully open source (on GitHub and YouTube).
+- NOTE: A couple of these courses are fully open source (on GitHub and YouTube).

 ## Courses